asm-products/artfactum-frontend/README.md

 ==================
 A better way to discover new art

+Artfactum is built on Assembly

+##How Assembly Works

+Assembly products are like open-source and made with contributions from the community.
+Assembly handles the boring stuff like hosting, support, financing, legal, etc. Once the product launches we collect the revenue and split the profits amongst the contributors.

+Visit https://assembly.com to learn more.

 ##About

 The front-end repository for Artfactum.

-We're currently using React with the Flux architecture and Bootstrap w/LESS.
+Tech stack includes React with Delorean Flux and Bootstrap 3.
 Also included: jQuery and Modernizr.

 React: http://facebook.github.io/react/